 Delaware River Watershed Initiative

-Upstream Suburban Philadelphia Cluster
+Upstream Suburban Philadelphia Collaborative

 The Delaware River watershed is a strategic focus for the William Penn Foundation because it covers more than 13,500-square miles spanning New York, Pennsylvania, New Jersey, and Delaware and provides drinking water for 15 million people.
 In addition, the watershed supports a broad spectrum of water-related economic enterprises valued at $25 billion per year, as well as a number of significant habitats.
 Deforestation from commercial, residential, and energy development along with chemical runoff from farms and stormwater runoff in cities severely threaten the health of the watershed.

 The focus of the Philly Upstream initiative will be the implementation of green stormwater infrastructure “on the ground” and municipal policies to regulate and manage stormwater run-off in heavily populated suburban communities outside of Philadelphia.
 Covering just 135 square miles, these small watersheds are home to nearly 400,000 Pennsylvanians.
-We will lead the development and execution of an Outreach and Education strategy to be coordinated with each of the watershed partners.
+We lead the development and execution of an Outreach and Education strategy to be coordinated with each of the watershed partners.
 In the Poquessing Creek watershed, PEC works directly with the Friends of Poquessing to develop effective programs and build the capacity and reach of this small group.

 Tidal Delaware River Restoration